V4Fire/Client/src/core/cookies/README.md

    * This option specifies whether the cookie should be restricted to a first-party/same-site context.
    * The option accepts three values:
    *
-   * 1. `lax` - cookies are not sent on normal cross-site subrequests
+   * 1. `lax` - cookies are not sent on normal cross-site sub-requests
-   *    (for example to load images or frames into a third party site), but are sent when a user is navigating to
+   *    (for example, to load images or frames into a third party site), but are sent when a user is navigating to
    *    the origin site (i.e., when following a link).
    *
    * 2. `strict` - cookies will only be sent in a first-party context and not be sent along with